CiscoSE/LTRPRG-1100/guide/LTRDEV-1100-Guide-02.md

     You can see there is a staged file in your working directory that is uncommitted.

 6. Let's make your first commit to your first Git repository!
-Use the `git commit` to commit your staged changes:
+Use the `git commit` command to commit your staged
+changes:

     ```
     $ git commit -m "My first Git commit"